pamflow-org/pamflow/docs/source/tutorial/data_preparation.md

 ### Get **pamflow** to read input data

 The first step towards using **pamflow** is to inform where the `audio_root_directory` is located.
-When you installed the project as explained in the [Getting started page](../contributing_guidelines.md#getting-started),  you ended up with this folder structure
+When you installed the project as explained in the [Setup page](./setup.md),  you ended up with this folder structure

 ```